AnasKunda/aml_project/README.md

 ## Follow below table to refer code files:

+NOTE: follow the order of below table while referring files to understand the overall process better.

 |  File  |  Description  | Final Output |
 |  ---   |      ---      |    ---       |
 |data_prep_1.ipynb| Combine the JSON files: Competitions, Matches, Lineups and Events into four final dataframes.  | four pickle files each representing one of the four final dataframes. |